FredKSchott/snowpack/docs/03-usage.md

 </script>
 ```

 To avoid the extra step of having to install each frontend package twice (once with npm/yarn, and then again with Snowpack) you can have Snowpack fully manage your frontend dependencies via the package.json "webDependencies" config.
-Learn more about removing the unnecessary `npm install` step in the [Managed Dependencies](#managed-dependencies) section below.
+Learn more about removing the unnecessary `npm install` step in the [webDependencies](#webdependencies) section below.

 ### snowpack dev